Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structure in the complexification of a Kähler manifold

-\begin{definition} Let $M$ be a complex manifold and denote by $J$ its almost complex structure.
-A real-analytically embedded submanifold $f:N \to M$ is called \emph{maximal totally real} if for all $p\in N$:
+Let us recall the essentials of complexification of real-analytic manifolds. \begin{definition} Let $M$ be a complex manifold and denote by $J$ its almost complex structure.
+A real-analytically embedded submanifold $\iota \colon N \hookrightarrow M$ is called \emph{maximal totally real} if for all $p\in N$:

-In this case the embedding $f:N\rightarrow M$ is called a \emph{complexification of $N$}. \end{definition}
+In this case the embedding $\iota \colon N \hookrightarrow M$ is called a \emph{complexification of $N$}. \end{definition}

-One can characterize complexifications of real-analytic manifolds in terms of fixed points of anti-holomorphic involutions:

-\begin{proposition} Let $N$ be a real-analytic submanifold of a complex manifold $M$.
+One can characterize complexifications of real-analytic manifolds in terms of fixed points of anti-holomorphic involutions: \begin{proposition} Let $N$ be a real-analytic submanifold of a complex manifold $M$.
 Then $M$ is a complexification of $N$ if and only if there exists an anti-holomorphic involution $\tau : U \to U$, where $U$ is a neighborhood of $N$ in $M$, such that $N$ is the set of fixed points of $\tau$. \end{proposition}